Edragon/Arduino-ESP32/libraries/ESP8266Audio/README.md

 # ESP8266Audio - supports ESP8266 & ESP32 & Raspberry Pi Pico RP2040 and Pico 2 RP2350 [![Gitter](https://badges.gitter.im/ESP8266Audio/community.svg)](https://gitter.im/ESP8266Audio/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 Arduino library for parsing and decoding MOD, WAV, MP3, FLAC, MIDI, AAC, and RTTL files and playing them on an I2S DAC or even using a software-simulated delta-sigma DAC with dynamic 32x-128x oversampling.

+For real-time, autonomous speech synthesis, check out [ESP8266SAM](https://github.com/earlephilhower/ESP8266SAM), a library which uses this one and a port of an ancient formant-based synthesis program to allow your ESP8266 to talk with low memory and no network required.

-# Raspberry Pi Pico (RP2040 and RP2350) Users
+# ESP32, Raspberry Pi Pico (RP2040 and RP2350) Users
 Consider using [BackgroundAudio](https://github.com/earlephilhower/BackgroundAudio) instead of this library as it can provide a simpler usage model and better results and performance on the Pico by using an interrupt-based, frame-aligned output model.

-# ESP8266 and ESP32 Users
-ESP8266 is fully supported and most mature, but ESP32 is also mostly there with built-in DAC as well as external ones.

-For real-time, autonomous speech synthesis, check out [ESP8266SAM](https://github.com/earlephilhower/ESP8266SAM), a library which uses this one and a port of an ancient formant-based synthesis program to allow your ESP8266 to talk with low memory and no network required.

 ## Disclaimer
 All this code is released under the GPL, and all of it is to be used at your own risk.
 If you find any bugs, please let me know via the GitHub issue tracker or drop me an email.